godot-go/godot-go/README.md

 ---

-# Godot-Go
+# godot-go

-## What is Godot-go?
+## What is godot-go?

-Godot-go allows developers to implement their games in [Go](https://golang.org/) to leverage the [Godot](https://github.com/godotengine/godot) cross-platform game engine.
-Godot-go leverages cgo to interface with Godot's GDNative and NativeScript APIs.
+godot-go allows developers to implement their games in [Go](https://golang.org/) to leverage the [Godot](https://github.com/godotengine/godot) cross-platform game engine. godot-go leverages cgo to interface with Godot's GDNative and NativeScript APIs.

 ## Getting Started